Using omniplate to analysis data from plate readers¶

 p.plot(y= 'OD', plate= True)

-Typically plate readers have a non-linear relationship between OD and cell number for sufficiently large ODs.
+Typically plate readers have a non-linear relationship between the OD and cell numbers, particularly for sufficiently large ODs.

 You can use your own calibration data or omniplate's default calibration data to correct for this non-linearity.